ShannonWetnight/gameshelf/README.md

 ```
 After successful installation, navigate to GameShelf's `IP:8080` to view the indexed content.

-## Reverse-proxy
+## Optional Installation Steps

+### Reverse Proxy
-For ease of use, it is recommended to use a reverse proxy for accessing GameShelf.
-Personally, I use `games.mydomain.com` with Traefik.
+For ease of use, it is recommended to use a reverse proxy for accessing GameShelf, such as `games.mydomain.com`.
+Use the service of your choice to accomplish this.
+The below configuration is a working example from [Traefik](https://doc.traefik.io/traefik/).

-### Traefik:
+#### Traefik
 ```yaml
 http:
   routers: